romeerez/orchid-orm/packages/docs/src/guide/migration-column-methods.md

 ## compression

-Set compression for the column, see postgres docs for it.
+Set compression for the column, see Postgres docs for it.

 ```ts
 import { change } from 'rake-db'